Are you struggling to break free from a painful past?

 You can be aware that negative emotions are not beneficial for you moving forward…and you will only focus on positive thoughts and feelings…

-From this moment onwards…you have decided to be happy with what you do have…and you will release all negative thoughts that you are holding on to…any negative emotions that you are still carrying from your past… frustration…anger… sadness… fear…
+From this moment onwards…you have decided to be happy with what you do have…you will begin to shift your mindset… and you will release all negative thoughts that you are holding on to…any negative emotions that you are still carrying from your past… frustration…anger… sadness… fear…

 You can release these negative emotions now…and allow yourself to be totally free…let them go…